SPORTING GOODS

 Mini Inflator

-It may seem counterintuitive to pack a pump for a short bike ride, but flat tires can happen anywhere and ruin your day.
+Packing a pump for a short bike ride may seem counterintuitive, but flat tires can happen anywhere and ruin your day.
 So, it’s easy to see why a pump is on our list of essential cycling gear.

 This compact pump can be used with either Presta or Schrader valves.
-You can also store its hose extension in the pump’s barrel to provide extra clearance between the wheel and the pump.
+Its hose extension can be stored in the pump’s barrel to provide extra clearance between the wheel and the pump.

 Park Tool GP-2 Pre-Glued Super Patch Puncture Repair Kits